 - 1. A child over age sixteen (16) may receive a partial release from school to enter employment, or to attend a trade school, if the child has completed the eighth grade.
-Children receiving this exemption must still attend school part-time as required by the Board or home school part time as permitted in 2.e. below. - On an annual basis, a school-age child under eighteen (18) years of age may receive a full release from attending a public, regularly established private or part-time school or class if one of the following is established to the Board's satisfaction: - a.
+Children receiving this exemption must still attend school parttime as required by the Board or home school part time as permitted in 2.e. below. - 2.
+On an annual basis, a school-age child under eighteen (18) years of age may receive a full release from attending a public, regularly established private or part-time school or class if one of the following is established to the Board's satisfaction: - a.
 The child has already completed the work required for graduation from high school. - b.
 The child is in a physical or mental condition, certified by a competent physician if required by the Board, which renders attendance inexpedient and impracticable. - c.
 Proper influences and adequate opportunities for education are provided in connection with the child's employment. - d.
-The Superintendent determines that the child, if over age sixteen (16), is unable to profit from attendance at school because of inability or a continuing negative attitude toward school regulations and discipline. - e.
-The child's parent files a signed and notarized affidavit with the child's school district of residence that the child will attend a home school and that the parent assumes sole responsibility for the education of the school-age child except to the extent that the child is dual-enrolled in a public school.
+The Superintendent determines that the child, if over age sixteen (16), is unable to profit from attendance at school because of inability or a continuing negative attitude toward school regulations and discipline.

+- e.
+The child's parent or legal guardian files a signed and notarized affidavit with the child's school district of residence that the child will attend a home school and that the parent or legal guardian assumes sole responsibility for the education of the school-age child except to the extent that the child is dual-enrolled in a public school.
+A parent or legal guardian who has been convicted of child abuse or has been the subject of a substantiated finding of child abuse by a court of competent jurisdiction may not file an affidavit or assume responsibility for the education of the child and an affidavit shall not be accepted from such a person.
 A child receiving a partial release in order to enter employment under item (1) above may be excused from attending required part-time school to attend home school part time. - i.
-A parent of a child who attends a home school is solely responsible for: - 1. the selection of instructional materials and textbooks; - 2. the time, place, and method of instruction, and - 3. the evaluation of the home school instruction. - ii.
-A local school board may not: - 1. require a parent of a child who attends a home school to maintain records of instruction or attendance:

-- 2. require credentials for individuals providing home school instruction; - 3. inspect home school facilities; or - 4. require standardized or other testing of home school students. - iii.
-Upon request of a parent, the District shall identify the knowledge, skills, and competencies a student is recommended to achieve by grade level and subject area to assist the parent in achieving college and career readiness through home schooling.
+A parent or legal guardian of a child who attends a home school is solely responsible for: - 1. the selection of instructional materials and textbooks; - 2. the time, place, and method of instruction, and - 3. the evaluation of the home school instruction. - ii.
+A local school board may not: - 1. require a parent or guardian of a child who attends a home school to maintain records of instruction or attendance; - 2. require credentials for individuals providing home school instruction; - 3. inspect home school facilities; or - 4. require standardized or other testing of home school students. - iii.
+Upon request of a parent or legal guardian, the District shall identify the knowledge, skills, and competencies a student is recommended to achieve by grade level and subject area to assist the parent or legal guardian in achieving college and career readiness through home schooling.